List of VeggieTales characters: Adele Pepper

-Adele Pepper (introduced 2020) is an orange pepper and the "bad news" reporter for Bumblyburg's Channel1 News and later the Bumblyburg Inquisitor in The VeggieTales Show.
+Adele Pepper (introduced 2020) is an orange pepper and the "bad news" reporter for Bumblyburg's Channel 1 News, and later the Bumblyburg Inquisitor in The VeggieTales Show.
 She is known for reporting things in a negative light and sensationalizing her stories.
 She is seen on multiple billboards around town, and makes two physical appearances in the episodes "LarryBoy and the Cape-Coat Caper" and "LarryBoy and the Menacing Mushroom".

 Her character design is based on Mirabelle from the episode "Beauty and the Beet" from the original VeggieTales series.